Vaping and Cardiovascular Disease: Trendy but toxic?

 Respiratory and Cardiovascular Effects of Vaping

 Regardless of the population or the intention for their use, these products may lead to long-term health concerns.
-For instance, respiratory and cardiovascular effects and severe respiratory illness have been connected to the use of vaping products that contain tetrahydrocannabinol (THC) and the solvent vitamin E acetate.5,6 E-cigarette or vaping product-use-associated lung injury (EVALI) has been observed in hundreds of events, with about 20% of the cases occurring in people under the age of 18.9 EVALI consists of generalized CV, gastrointestinal (GI), and respiratory symptoms such as:
+For instance, respiratory and cardiovascular effects and severe respiratory illness have been connected to the use of vaping products that contain tetrahydrocannabinol (THC) and the solvent vitamin E acetate.5,6 E-cigarette or vaping product-use-associated lung injury (EVALI) has been observed in hundreds of events, with about 20% of the cases occurring in people under the age of 18.9 EVALI consists of generalized cardiovascular, gastrointestinal (GI), and respiratory symptoms such as:

 |Chest pain||Nausea/vomiting||Dyspnea||Weight loss|